• Home

 5. Sharing reports: You can share reports and analytics from Microsoft Forms with others.
 This makes collaborating, presenting findings, or distributing insights to relevant stakeholders convenient.

 6. Response notifications: You can configure Microsoft Forms to send notifications whenever a response is received.
-This helps you stay informed in real time and enables prompt action or analysis.
+This helps you stay informed in real-time and enables prompt action or analysis.

-What are the Google Forms Reporting and Analytics?
+Google Forms Reporting and Analytics

 Here are some key aspects of Google Forms reporting and analytics: